marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 #### Loading the data and extracting the areas of the grain profiles

 The first step requires to load the areas of the grain profiles measured in the thin section.
-It is therefore assumed that they were previously estimated using the *ImageJ* or similar software, and that the results were saved as a txt or csv file.
+It is therefore assumed that they were previously estimated using the *ImageJ* or similar software, and that the results were saved as a txt or csv file (Fig. 3).
 If you do not know how to do this, then go to the section [How to measure the grain profile areas with ImageJ](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/imageJ_tutorial.md).

 ![Figure 3.
 Tabular-like files obtaining from the ImageJ app](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_imageJ_files.png)
 *Figure 3.
 Tabular-like files obtaining from the ImageJ app.
 At left, the tab-separated txt file.
 At right, the csv comma-separated version.*